 - You can pay people weekly or monthly.

-- Payslips are produced automatically and can usually be sent via secure email.
+- Payslips are produced automatically and can usually be sent securely through email.

 - Some software packages allow you to arrange direct payments through BACS.

-- The payroll software will calculate tax and National Insurance automatically.
+- The payroll software will automatically calculate tax and National Insurance contributions.

 - You can easily make additional deductions from each employee's wages such as pension contributions, membership fees or student loan repayments.